PalisadoesFoundation/talawa-docs/docs/developers/talawa/flutter_testing_guide.md

     })
 ```

+# Test Explanation

 Here is a breakdown of what this test does

-1- The test starts by defining a mock object for the `_dbFunctions` class using the when function from the `Mockito` package.
+1. The test starts by defining a mock object for the `_dbFunctions` class using the when function from the `Mockito` package.
 The mock object is set up to return a `QueryResult` object that simulates the result of a GraphQL mutation when the `gqlAuthMutation` method is called with the correct query and variables.

-2- The `ChatService` class is instantiated, and the `sendMessageToDirectChat` method is called with the correct `chatId` and `messageContent` parameters.
+2. The `ChatService` class is instantiated, and the `sendMessageToDirectChat` method is called with the correct `chatId` and `messageContent` parameters.

-3- Finally, the test verifies that the `_chatMessageController` object has been updated with the correct `ChatMessage` object that was received from the mocked `GraphQL mutation` result.
+3. Finally, the test verifies that the `_chatMessageController` object has been updated with the correct `ChatMessage` object that was received from the mocked `GraphQL mutation` result.

-4- The `when` function is used to set up a mock behavior for the `gqlAuthMutation` method of the `_dbFunctions` object.
+4. The `when` function is used to set up a mock behavior for the `gqlAuthMutation` method of the `_dbFunctions` object.
 The mocked behavior returns a `QueryResult` object that simulates the result of a GraphQL mutation.
-The `QueryResult` object contains a map with a key of 'sendMessageToDirectChat', which contains a value that represents the returned ChatMessage object from the mutation.
+The `QueryResult` object contains a map with a key of `sendMessageToDirectChat`, which contains a value that represents the returned `ChatMessage` object from the mutation.

-Overall, this test verifies that the sendMessageToDirectChat method correctly triggers a GraphQL mutation and correctly handles the returned data by updating the _chatMessageController object with the expected ChatMessage object.
+Overall, this test verifies that the `sendMessageToDirectChat` method correctly triggers a GraphQL mutation and correctly handles the returned data by updating the `_chatMessageController` object with the expected `ChatMessage` object.

-## What to do if you find a bug while writing a test for that file?
+## Troubleshooting

 If you find a bug while writing a test for a file, the first thing to do is to write a test case that reproduces the bug.
 This will help you ensure that the bug is fixed and doesn't reappear in the future.